swissfink/liri-node-app/README.md

    * This will search the "Spotify" API and show the following information about the song in your terminal/bash window:

-     * Artist(s)
+     * Artist(s).

-     * The song's name
+     * The song's name.

-     * A preview link of the song from Spotify
+     * A preview link of the song from Spotify.

-     * The album that the song is from
+     * The album that the song is from.

 3. `node liri.js movie-this '<movie name here>'`